 Spirits were high among the group.
 Palestinian farmers joined by an international team of volunteers where smiles and laughter were exchanged.
 We were shown the proper way to prepare these trees for planting.

 A glimpse of a fresh start.
 This is the exact reason Harvest Peace was founded and why we will continue to support these farmers.
 The day’s intention was to plant olive trees, but there was a deeper underlying meaning behind our gathering.
 This family had been farming for generations.
-They didn’t need our help one slight bit, yet they were generous enough to show us step by step.
-What we realized was that the sum of all our work was the real goal, in union, in harmony.
+They didn’t need our help but generously let us participate by showing us what to do step by step.
+We realized that the sum of all our work was the real goal, in unity, in harmony.
 These farmers wanted to share their culture with the international community.
 For us, the day was about telling these farmers that they aren’t invisible.
 That we see what is happening and we stood next to them with support.

 While working on their hands and knees, the shadow of their demolished home provided some shade.
-Yet hope remained for them.
-The hope is that with the land being used for agriculture, it will be more difficult to be confiscated for “abandonment” reasons.
+Yet they remain hopeful.
+With the land being used for agriculture, it will be more difficult to be confiscated for “abandonment” reasons.
 It will take another five years of growth for the trees to mature enough to produce a crop of olives.
-A wait of hope.
+A long but hopeful wait.
 If these trees get that far along, they will have produced more than just oil.

 They will have produced a right for this Palestinian family to remain connected with the land.
 Without this land, there cannot be any olive trees and without these olive trees, there cannot be any olive oil.
-The cycle continues, year after year and therefore, Harvest Peace exists to support these farmers.
+The cycle continues, year after year and Harvest Peace stands with these farmers.